microsoft/live-share/docs/overview/what's-new.md

 The host of your Live Share session is either using Visual Studio or other platforms to host a session, which does not support Live Share integrated chat yet.
 They may also be un available right now.
 They may also be seeing error message 1. listed above.

-**In order to user Integrated chat you need to have auto-updates for your Live Share extensions on.**
+**In order to use integrated chat you need to have auto-updates for your Live Share extensions on.**